DISCLOSURE: Some of our posts may contain affiliate links which we may receive a commission if you choose to book something through one of our links.

 With my family, they knew it all along since I was growing up as a child with my distinctive interest in lipstick and all other pretty things, including boys.
 But obviously with my career, I have to be careful so as to prevent it negatively affecting me.
 We still have some catching up to do.

-#3 What was it like growing up as a gay man in a country with a really oppressive military regime?
+What's it like growing up as a gay man in a country with a really oppressive military regime?

 I don’t think the military regime was ever a factor in oppressing the gay culture.
 If anything, it would had only slowed down the fruition of the general public’s knowledge about modern homosexuality.